Deploy an InfluxDB Enterprise cluster on Google Cloud Platform

-Now the InfluxDB Enterprise cluster can be accessed using the following command with “Admin username”, “Admin password”, and “Connection internal IP” values from the deployment screen substituted for
+Access the InfluxDB Enterprise cluster using the following command with “Admin username”, “Admin password”, and “Connection internal IP” values from the deployment screen substituted for

 influx -username <Admin username> -password <Admin password> -host <Connection internal IP> -execute "CREATE DATABASE test" influx -username <Admin username> -password <Admin password> -host <Connection internal IP> -execute "SHOW DATABASES"

 Thank you for being part of our community!
 We welcome and encourage your feedback and bug reports for InfluxDB and this documentation.
 To find support, the following resources are available:

 InfluxDB Cloud and InfluxDB Enterprise customers can contact InfluxData Support.